Getting Started with the µTest++ Testing Framework

 for Windows).

-these executables are created in a .bin
+in a .bin

-eliminating the need to add multiple folders to the PATH
+folder, thereby eliminating the need to add multiple

 Features

-- Expectations, assumptions, exceptions.
+- Support for expectations, assumptions, and exceptions.

-- Automatic test suites registration.
+- Automatic registration of test suites.

 - A slightly simplified API.